 One can expect to see more, not less of AI in the coming year.
-More jobs would be created rather than snatched away by AI; at least this is what tech giants believe.
+More jobs would be created rather than snatched away by AI; at least this is what tech giants are believing.

 Amazon’s CEO, Jeff Bezos in a statement on the future of AI said, “I predict that, because of artificial intelligence and its ability to automate certain tasks that in the past were impossible to automate, not only will we have a much wealthier civilization, but the quality of work will go up very significantly and a higher fraction of people will have callings and careers relative to today.”

 Tech biggies like Alibaba, Google, and Microsoft, have come up with ambitious plans to ‘democratize‘ AI.

 Google seems to be spearheading this revolution through its offering, Tensorflow.
 Tensorflow is helping small businesses and developers innovate through its open-source machine learning framework.

 Another AI project by Google, Jigsaw leverages artificial intelligence to detect toxic comments and hate speech which has proven to be quite successful.
 This tool assigns a toxicity score to a piece of text based on numerous parameters.

 In a bid to expand their horizons, Google is targeting emerging economies like India to expand its offerings.
 Indian policymakers and government officials are being trained in AI tools to streamline governance.
 NITI Aayog, a policy think-tank of the government of India, is partnering with Google to work on an array of initiatives to help build an Artificial Intelligence (AI) ecosystem across the country.